What to Eat in One Day in Bologna: A Food Lover's Guide

 A whole foodie day awaits you.

-Since Italians eat a little in the morning, it will take only a few minutes, but you’re definitely going to need those energies!
+Since Italians eat a little in the morning, it will take only a few minutes, but you’ll definitely need that energy!

 There's a full post about the best breakfasts in Bologna with the addresses you shouldn’t miss.